adalal80/AirBnB_EDA/README.md

 It details listings for AirBnB rentals in NYC

 Objective:
-This is primarily to perfrom EDA (Exploratory Data Analysis) and to run some visualizations as a refresher to myself.
+This is primarily to perform EDA (Exploratory Data Analysis) and to run some visualizations as a refresher to myself.
 I will try to answer some questions (see below) and write about them.